ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **FRIENDLY MAN**
 > No way!
 I'm in Branford too!
 Names Dominic - Howdy - hey whose this big guy - yo Kid you meet my kids - Whats your name again ?
 Dallas what are you from texas (snarls) hey hey big listen - We have a BBQ going on tomorrow for the three day weekend - you got off work right? bonnie told me youre some professor at Yale - i got a cousin who works at Yale - yeah big time - full health benefits - yeah he works the library - truthfully i dont know what the hell he does ha ha - okay let's get you a plate big guy .

-_Dallas nods politely, but he and Mac still seem out of place._

-_In the distance, Mac spots MOLLY (12) and ASHER (10) huddled over something.
-Asher holds a bunch of gear, while Molly waves what looks like weather instruments in the air._

-_Dominic points toward a MINI FRIDGE near the coffee machine.
-A flyer pinned to the fridge reads: "23rd Annual Branford Harvest Sea Festival."_
+_Dallas nods politely, _Dominic points toward a flyer hanging on the fridge near the coffee machine.
+It reads: "23rd Annual Branford Harvest Sea Festival."_

-_Dominic enters the scene - giving a nod to the friendly man._

 **DOMINIC**
-See that?
-It's the Branford Sea Festival--myfriend Diego works there - some charity who knows - we should go
+> My friend Diego works there - some charity who knows - we should go

 _Dallas listens politely, nodding along, but his attention drifts as the man continues to rattle on._